 We are pleased to be able to host a copy of the textbook Business Calculus with Excel, by Mike May and Anneke Bart, of Saint Louis University.
 The book is available in both PDF and HTML formats.

 A short introduction to the calculus offerings below.
 Everything is based on the APEX Calculus textbook by Greg Hartman.
 This is a free, high-quality calculus textbook, similar in format to a lot of the commercial books.
 It was originally written in the LaTeX typesetting language, as is commmon for math books.

 A recent (and ongoing) project aims to convert the book to a new language called PreTeXt.
 The advantage of PreTeXt is that we can produce both HTML and PDF versions of the books.
 The HTML has better accessibility features, it works well even on phones, and it contains features like embedded videos.
-(There are embedded YouTube videos by Sean Fitzpatrick for all but two chapters.
-The missing Chapters are part of Math 2570, which Sean has so far never been assigned to teach.)

 Below you will find several options for each calculus book:

 The HTML version.